GLIMS-RGI/rgi_user_guide/_sources/03_data_decription.md

 - [](products/intersects_product) (new in RGI 7.0): delineates the "divides" or "boundaries" between adjacent glaciers from the glacier product.
 - [](products/centerlines_product) (new in RGI 7.0): glacier centerlines computed with a flow routing algorithm.

-These four products and associated files are detailed in the next sections.
+These four products and associated files are detailed in their corresponding section.

 ## File naming convention